code-differently/cs-25-2-team2/User_stories.md

-# User Stories
+# User Stories & Acceptance Criteria

-## User
+## 1. User Story: Browse Items
-- As a **user**, I want to browse an item so that I can see what is available.
+**As a user, I want to browse an item so that I can see what is available.**

+### Acceptance Criteria
+- The system displays a list of available menu items.
+- Each menu item shows its **name**, **description**, and **price**.
+- If no items are available, the system shows a *“No items available”* message.

+---

+## 2. User Story: Add to Cart
-- As a **user**, I want to select an item so that I can add it to my cart.
+**As a user, I want to select an item so that I can add it to my cart.**

-- As a **user**, I want to know the total due so that I can understand the cost before checkout.
+### Acceptance Criteria
+- The user can select a menu item and add it to their cart.
+- The cart updates immediately with the added item.
+- The system prevents adding unavailable or out-of-stock items.

+---

+## 3. User Story: Receive Order (User Side)
-- As a **user**, I want to receive an item so that I can enjoy my order.
+**As a user, I want to receive an item so that I can enjoy my order.**

-## Cook
-- As a **cook**, I want to receive the order so that I know what to prepare.
-- As a **cook**, I want to make the order so that it is ready for the customer.
-- As a **cook**, I want to give order status so that the user knows the progress.
-- As a **cook**, I want to hand the order over for delivery so that it can reach the user.

-## Delivery
-- As a **delivery person**, I want to receive orders from the cook so that I know what to deliver.
+### Acceptance Criteria
-- As a **delivery person**, I want to give the order to the user so that the customer receives their food.
+- The delivery person hands the correct order to the user.

-## Menu Item
-- As a **menu item**, I want to be populated with food options so that users can browse me.
-- As a **menu item**, I want to provide a price so that users know how much I cost.

-## Cart
-- As a **cart**, I want to process items as an order so that the purchase can move forward.
-- As a **cart**, I want to allow the user to checkout so that payment can be made and the order is confirmed.
+- The system marks the order as **"Delivered"** once completed.
+- The user receives a confirmation (in-app or message) that their order has been delivered.